liveoak-io/liveoak-auth-html/README.md

 $ sh $LIVEOAK/bin/standalone.sh
 ````

+> An Application Client was created upon installation of the application.
+Note that the redirect and web origin
+> urls are set to 'http://localhost:8080'.
+If LiveOak is installed at something other than 'http://localhost:8080',
+> then it will need to be edited within the Admin Console.

+> When installed on OpenShift, be sure to change 'http' to 'https' for the urls mentioned above.

 Running the application
 -----------------------
 * Open your browser and go to http://localhost:8080/auth-html .
 Now you should see the application with anonymous page